patrickkunka/bandwidth-throttle-stream/README.md

     /**
      * Defines how frequently the processing of bytes should be
      * distributed across each second.
+Each time the internal
+     * scheduler "ticks", data will be processed and written out.
      *
-     * A higher resolution will ensure smoother throttling, but
+     * A higher value will ensure smoother throttling for requests
-     * will be more expensive computationally and will be constrained
+     * that complete within a second, but will be more expensive
+     * computationally and will ultimately be constrained by the
-     * by the performance of the javascript runtime.
+     * performance of the JavaScript runtime.
      *
      * @default 40
      */

-    resolutionHz?: number;
+    ticksPerSecond?: number;
 }

-export default IConfig;
 ```

 ## Dynamic Configuration